lukas-bigclown/bc-doc/docs/tutorials/raspberry-pi/installation/README.md

 ## Install BigClown packages on existing system

-> Follow this procedure only if you have already running Raspberry Pi with Raspbian distribution on it and you have skipped all the previous steps.
+> **Important** Follow this procedure only if you have already running Raspberry Pi with Raspbian distribution on it and you have skipped all the previous steps.

 1. Log in to SSH terminal.